 People have different understandings of God.
 Whatever your present beliefs may be, having an abortion may affect more than just your body and your mind – there is a spiritual side to abortion that should be considered.
 What role does your spirituality play in your decision making?
 Does your faith hold convictions regarding abortion and when life begins?
 These are important questions to consider.

-For more information about the types of abortion and the associated risks, please call us at (360) 428-4777 or stop by.
+For more education about the types of abortion and the associated risks, please call us at (360) 428-4777 or stop by.
 Our caring team is happy to meet with you.